Mrsebastino/MS4_whisky_shop/README.md

 10. You can now connect Heroku to Github to automatically deploy each time you push to Github.
 In Heroku **Dashboards** select
 * Deploy -> Deployment method -> Github
-* link youn Github repo name to Heroku
+* link your Github repo name to Heroku
 * Click **Enable automatic Deployment**
-* Now you you run `git push` in the terminalit will push to Github and Heroku.
+* Now you you run `git push` in the terminal, it will push to Github and Heroku.
 11. After your app has been successfully deployed you can view you project by clicking on **open app**